jharini/booknotes/system-design/system-design-interview/chapter20/README.md

 # Distributed Message Queue
-We'll be designing a distributed message queue in this chapter.
+We'll be designing a distributed message queue (provide communication and coordination between different building blocks of the system design) in this chapter.

 Benefits of message queues:
  * Decoupling - Eliminates tight coupling between components.
 Let them update separately.